-As parents, it is essential to take an active interest in knowing about your children’s favorite superheroes as they play an integral role in your little ones’ developmental years.
-Reading this post can help you understand the role of these superheroes in shaping the lives of your children.
+It is important to take an active interest in learning about your child’s favorite superheroes since they play an important part in their development (1).
+This post will assist you in comprehending the role of these superheroes in molding the lives of children.

 What Do Superheroes Do?